newjersey/navigator.business.nj.gov/web/roadmaps/tasks/business-plan.md

 callToActionLink: ""
 callToActionText: ""
 ---

+An effective business plan serves as a roadmap for your business and the decisions you make along the way, and help you to obtain financing, build relationships and attract good employees.
+While some businesses skip this step, it The Federal government and State of New Jersey offer additional services that can help you write a business plan.
+These include:

+    The U.S. Small Business Administration provides a Business Plan Tool, which provides a step-by-step process to update the status of your business plan.
+    New Jersey Small Business Development Centers: NJSBDC has regional offices that cover every county in New Jersey.
+They provide free (taxpayer supported) assistance to entrepreneurs and can help you write a business plan.
+    SCORE: Score also offers assistance to NJ entrepreneurs.
+SCORE is staffed by volunteers, and each chapter has a less formalized process than NJSBDC.
+    Women’s Center for Entrepreneurship (Northern New Jersey): The WCE services northern New Jersey and can help you write a business plan.
+The WCE's services are not strictly for women entrepreneurs.
+    Latin American Economic Development Association (Southern New Jersey): LAEDA services southern New Jersey and can help you write a business plan.
+LAEDA's services are not strictly for Latin American entrepreneurs.
+    Union County Economic Development Corporation: The UCEDC provides free classes and paid business mentoring services and can help you create a business plan.
 You should consider the following items when drafting your business plan. `Learn more about resources that can help you with your business plan.|business-plan-resources`

 **Executive Summary**